-Most people with low self-esteem struggle to notice when they abandon themselves.
-However, there are ways you can tell if you love yourself enough.
-If you answer yes to any of these questions, there’s a high chance you struggle with self-love.
+Most people with low self-esteem struggle to notice when they are unfair to themselves.
+However, there are ways you can tell if you don’t love yourself enough.

 - Do you despise your flaws and limitations?